-One of the tools Jesus used in his teaching was the parable; a simple story using common every day circumstances that had something to say to his hearers, both then and now.
+One of the tools Jesus used in his teaching was the parable, a simple story using common everyday circumstances with something to say to his hearers, both then and now.
 A parable is kind of like an object lesson, and Jesus used them often to illustrate spiritual truths.
-Some of these parables were very short and to the point, while others were a bit longer.
+Some of these parables were short and to the point, while others were longer.
 Among these shorter parables are what I call the parables of the precious: the parable of the hidden treasure; and the parable of the pearl of great price.

 “The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.Matthew 13:44-46 NIV

 “Again, the kingdom of heaven is like a merchant looking for fine pearls.
 When he found one of great value, he went away and sold everything he had and bought it.